Bob Fitzsimmons: Personal life

-Death and legacy
+Death

 Fitzsimmons died of pneumonia on 22 October 1917 in Chicago, survived by his fourth wife.
 His grave lies in the Graceland Cemetery, Uptown.
-Having four wives, a gambling habit and a susceptibility to confidence tricksters, he did not hold on to the money he made.
+Having four wives, a gambling habit, and a susceptibility to confidence tricksters, he did not hold on to the money he made.

+Legacy

+In 1954, Fitzsimmons was inducted into the World Boxing Hall of Fame (WBHF) and The Ring magazine's Boxing Hall of Fame.

+In 1971, Nat Fleischer ranked Fitzsimmons the third greatest heavyweight of all time and regarded him as the greatest pound for pound knockout puncher in boxing history.
+Charley Rose named him the greatest light-heavyweight of all time.

 The statue Peace on the Dewey Arch was modelled on Fitzsimmons by the sculptor Daniel Chester French.
 A statue of Fitzsimmons has also stood in the city centre of Timaru, New Zealand, since 1987.
 It was commissioned by New Zealand millionaire boxing fan Bob Jones and sculpted by Margriet Windhausen.

-The International Boxing Hall of Fame has made Fitzsimmons a member in its "Old Timer" category.
+The International Boxing Hall of Fame has made Fitzsimmons a member in its "Old Timer" category as one of the inaugural inductees of the 1990 class.
+In 1995, he was inducted into the New Zealand Sports Hall of Fame.

-In 2003 The Ring named Fitzsimmons number eight of all time among boxing's best punchers.
+In 2003, The Ring named Fitzsimmons number eight on their list of greatest punchers of all time.

+In 2006, he was inducted into the Australian National Boxing Hall of Fame as an honorary international.